Revuto (REVU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Revuto Historical Price

-According to the latest data gathered on Revuto live price page, the current price of Revuto is 0.00585534USD.
-The circulating supply of Revuto(REVU) is 135.11M REVU , giving it a market capitalization of $790.74K.
+According to the latest data gathered on Revuto live price page, the current price of Revuto is 0.00600627USD.
+The circulating supply of Revuto(REVU) is 135.11M REVU , giving it a market capitalization of $811.53K.

 The Revuto Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of REVU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.